LieberInstitute/jhpce_module_source/cellpose/2.0/README.md

 #   Make sure not to rely on user packages
 export PYTHONNOUSERSITE="not_a_real_path"

 #   Create a conda environment as specified in the repo.
 Make sure pytorch is
 #   CUDA-aware for the version of CUDA on the caracol node (11.3)
 conda env create -f cellpose/environment.yml -p $PWD/cellpose_env conda activate $PWD/cellpose_env pip3 install torch==1.11.0+cu113 -f https://download.pytorch.org/whl/torch_stable.html

+#   Install many required and optional packages that are missing from the
+#   provided environment.yml file
-conda deactivate
+pip install pandas seaborn matplotlib scikit-image pyhere conda deactivate

 ## Ignore all downloaded/installed files